neromous/blackfog.dsl/README.md

-# BlackFog.dsl a reagent like prompting Framework
+# BlackFog.dsl a reagent like Agent Framework

 BlackFog is a powerful framework providing a domain-specific language (DSL) for complex knowledge processing and LLM integration.